 In the heart of Nottingham city centre, Hart's Hotel & Kitchen sits on the old ramparts of Nottingham Castle, commanding sensational views across the Nottinghamshire countryside.
 This stylish hotel has 32 guest rooms, a private garden, and an intimate 2 AA rosette restaurant with alfresco dining.
 The hotel is pet-friendly.

 The hotel has re-opened with new safety measures following Government Guidance.
-Hart's have been award AA-Covid Confident award as well as Visit Britains 'We're good to go' accreditation which shows they have taken the necessary steps to ensure the safety of their staff and guests.
+Hart's have been award AA-Covid Confident award as well as Visit Britains 'good to go' accreditation which shows they have taken the necessary steps to ensure the safety of their staff and guests.

 What makes a stay at Hart's Hotel & Kitchen unique?